MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-in-flow.md

    > [!div class="mx-imgBorder"]
    > ![Save tags screens](media/save-tags.png "Save tags screens")

 Congratulations!
-You have created a flow that leverages a text classification AI Builder model.
+You've created a flow that uses a text classification AI Builder model.
 Select **Save** on the top right and then select **Test** to try out your flow.

 To learn more about the triggers and actions, see [Get started with Power Automate](/flow/getting-started).